ascv/HyperLogLog/README.md

 using the expression for log_2(n) would produce wildly inaccurate results.

-Rather than take the maximum rank amongst all the elements of M, HLL divides M into m buckets, takes the maximum rank of each bucket.
-It follows that for each bucket, we have an estimate of log_2(n/m).
+Rather than take the maximum rank amongst all the elements of M, HLL divides M into m buckets and takes the maximum rank of each bucket.
+Then for each bucket, we have an estimate of log_2(n/m).
 These results are averaged using a harmonic mean and then multiplied by a constant to reduce bias (see [1] for discussion of the constant).
 The HLL algorithm is given by the